claireheinrich/game_simulator/README.md

 Basics: This game simulator will be used by run-tournaments.py to use all students' game strategies in a round-robin tournament that will ouput updated results every 10 minutes.

-Installation: First make sure you have Python 3.5 or greater installed on your machine.
-Go into command line and type the command "pip3 install gamesimulator".

 Changing the Game: This simulator works for any game theory example that only allows players to choose between two actions.
 To change the game to a different scoring system, go into python3 via command line and type the following instructions:
       >>>import gamesimulator as gs
       >>>new_game = gs.game.Game(r=1, s=3, p=5, t=7)